SNodeC/snode.c/README.md

 ## Configuration via the Command Line

 Each application gets a set of common command line options which control the behavior of the application in general.
-An overview of those option can be printed on screen by adding `--help` or '--help-all` on the command line.
+An overview of those option can be printed on screen by adding `--help` or `--help-all` on the command line.

 ### Introduction to the Command Line Interface using the `EchoServer` from above